Sample Prior Guided Robust Model Learning to Suppress Noisy Labels: Introduction

-In the literature, a lot of approaches were proposed to improve the learning performance with label noise.
-Such as estimating the noise transition matrix \cite{goldberger2016training,patrini2017making}, designing noise-robust loss functions \cite{ghosh2017robust,2019Curriculum,xu2019l_dmi}, designing noise-robust regularization \cite{2020Early,Tanno2020Learning}, sample selection \cite{han2018co,chen2019understanding}, and semi-supervised learning \cite{2020DivideMix,2021LongReMix}.
+In the literature, a lot of approaches were proposed to improve the learning performance with label noise, such as estimating the noise transition matrix \cite{goldberger2016training,patrini2017making}, designing noise-robust loss functions \cite{ghosh2017robust,2019Curriculum,xu2019l_dmi}, designing noise-robust regularization \cite{2020Early,Tanno2020Learning}, sample selection \cite{han2018co,chen2019understanding}, and semi-supervised learning \cite{2020DivideMix,2021LongReMix}.
 Recently, methods of semi-supervised learning achieve state-of-the-art performance.
 They always first divide samples into cleanly labeled and wrongly labeled sets by training loss, and then use semi-supervised methods to generate pseudo-labels for samples in the wrongly labeled set.
-The dividing samples step is generally based on the small-loss strategy \cite{2019How}, where at every epoch, samples with small loss are classified as clean data, and large loss as noise.
-However, the above methods fail in distinguishing informative hard samples from noisy ones due to their similar loss distributions (as depicted in Figure \ref{fig:L_MPP}(a), samples in the yellow dotted box are indistinguishable), and thus may ignore the important information of the hard samples \cite{xiao2015learning}.
+The sample dividing step is generally based on the small-loss strategy \cite{2019How}, where at every epoch, samples with small loss are classified as clean data, and large loss as noise.
+However, the above methods fail in distinguishing informative hard samples from noisy ones due to their similar loss distributions (as depicted in Figure \ref{fig:L_MPP}(a), samples in the yellow dotted box are indistinguishable), and thus may neglect the important information of the hard samples \cite{xiao2015learning}.
 To the best of our knowledge, there are very few works studying hard samples under noisy label scenarios.
 Work \cite{wang2019symmetric} mentioned the hard samples in learning with noisy labels, but that work did not explicitly identify hard samples.
-Our previous work \cite{zhuhard} did some research on it in histopathology image classification.